omundy/learn-javascript/topics/node/node.md

 - Node.js is Javascript for the command line.
 - Use Node to create web servers, APIs, database-driven websites, standalone software, and much more.
-- NPM (Node Package Manager) to install, manage, and incorporate open source software packages (dependencies) in your projects.
+- Use NPM (Node Package Manager) to install, manage, and incorporate open source software packages (dependencies) in your projects.

 ---